tiepdotme/serenade-wind/_posts/2020-09-28-whats-next.md

 Rather than dwell on what could have been, we will focus on a welcome back get together some time in the future rather than a farewell send off.

+During this time, we are finalizing the inventory of items we are taking aboard.
+We have scheduled dates for the final pick up of the remaining 20% of our items, dropping off some items with my mom, see Xiaolong one last time, eat our way through the freezer of mystery meals, and prepping the house for the next tenant.
+The goal is to be done in a week or two so we can get back to Florida as soon as we can.

 {% assign pwimg="dhn-bujo-minimalism-update" %}
 {% assign pwcaption="" %}
 {% assign pwpng="" %}